dhimanparas20/buildbot-2.0/README.md

 > Few will be alredy done by me for reference, so you can just remove them and replace them with yours .

 ## Changelog:
+> Added Support To Generate SSH Key For Github to sync Private repos .

+> Added color codes for Beautification.

 > Added elapsed time feauture.

 > Script can be even run from the main (home) directory by typing " ./r* " .